 Years ago, when I visited Bolivia in South America, I took a tour of a mine in Potosi.
 It had a huge impact on me, as I had an inside look at one of the most dangerous jobs – into the world of miners.

 During my search online, I stumbled upon the Sterling Hill Mine Tour.
-It was only about thirty minutes from my parents house and sounded interesting.
-Yet questionable, since I had no idea that Jersey even had mines.
+It was only about thirty minutes from my parent’s house and sounded interesting.
+Yet questionable, since I had no idea that Jersey even had mined.

 Plus, the actual mine tour.